 Ride open trails

 Respect trail and road closures — ask a land manager for clarification if you are uncertain about the status of a trail.
 Do not trespass on private land.
 Obtain permits or other authorization as required.
-Be aware that bicycles are not permitted in areas protected as state or federal Wilderness.
+Be aware that bicycles are prohibited in areas protected by state or federal wilderness.

 Leave no trace